MCP-SafetyBench: A Benchmark for Safety Evaluation of Large Language Models with Real-World MCP Servers: Abstract

 \section{Abstract}

 Large language models (LLMs) are evolving into agentic systems that reason, plan, and operate external tools.
 The Model Context Protocol (MCP) is a key enabler of this transition, offering a standardized interface for connecting LLMs with heterogeneous tools and services.
 Yet MCP's openness and multi-server workflows introduce new safety risks that existing benchmarks fail to capture, as they focus on isolated attacks or lack real-world coverage.
 We present \textbf{MCP-SafetyBench}, a comprehensive benchmark built on real MCP servers that supports realistic multi-turn evaluation across five domains—browser automation, financial analysis, location navigation, repository management, and web search.
 It incorporates a unified taxonomy of 20 MCP attack types spanning server, host, and user sides, and includes tasks requiring multi-step reasoning and cross-server coordination under uncertainty.
-Using MCP-SafetyBench, we systematically evaluate leading open- and closed-source LLMs, revealing large disparities in safety performance and escalating vulnerabilities as task horizons and server interactions grow.
+Using MCP-SafetyBench, we systematically evaluate leading open- and closed-source LLMs, revealing that all models remain vulnerable to MCP attacks, with a notable safety-utility trade-off.
 Our results highlight the urgent need for stronger defenses and establish MCP-SafetyBench as a foundation for diagnosing and mitigating safety risks in real-world MCP deployments.
-Our benchmark is available at https://github.com/xjzzzzzzzz/MCPSafety.
+Our benchmark is available at \url{https://github.com/xjzzzzzzzz/MCPSafety}.